iPython with virtualenv

 This gives me iPython in every new virtual environment, at the cost of 2 or 3 seconds installation time.

-One Response to “iPython with virtualenv”
+1 thought on “iPython with virtualenv”